jforget/raku-Hamilton2/doc/Hamilton.en.md

 with no geometry  involved, the math graphs will be  displayed in such fashion that  the geographical  map associated can  be guessed  at and recognised.

+The  `exterior`  field  is  significant only  for  departments  (small areas).
+If `1`, that means that  the department shares a border with a department  from another  region.
+If  `0`,  that means  that for  this department, all neighbour departments belong to the same region.

 Borders
 -------